 Registers of some thirty parishes within our area are held by the KHLC at Maidstone.
 Some time ago when the record office was at County Hall we made an approach to ask them to co-operate with the Society by allowing us to scan their Registers with a view to publication.
-However, they have yet to decide how to treat their records in this digital age.
+However, they have apparently decided to put parish scans on-line for access at KHLC.

 National Burial Index

 The Society donated burials for Charlton St Luke and Northfleet Cemetery to the 3rd Edition of the NBI, published in 2010.
 See also the NBI page.